Hobgoblin (Marvel Comics): Claude

 Claude was Roderick's butler who was sent in place and to talk like his master to distract the Goblin Nation.
-He fought against and was killed in battle by the Goblin Knight who then discovered it was Claude who was killed and destroyed his body to keep the Goblin King from finding out about the imposter Hobgoblin.
+He fought against and was killed in battle by the Goblin Knight.
+Afterwards, Goblin Knight discovered it was Claude who was killed and destroyed his body to keep the Goblin King from finding out about the imposter Hobgoblin.

 Powers, abilities, and equipment

+Roderick Kingsley as the Hobgoblin in Spider-Man: Hobgoblin Lives #1 (January 1997).
+Art by Ron Frenz.

 As the Hobgoblin, Roderick Kingsley wears bulletproof mail with an overlapping tunic, cape, and cowl.
 A computerized system cybernetically causes the finger-blasters to randomly vary their attack vectors when trained on a particular target.
-He uses a Goblin glider, a one-man miniature turbo-fan-powered vertical thrust, cybernetically-controlled vehicle.
+He uses a Goblin glider, a one-man miniature turbo-fan-powered vertical thrust, cybernetically controlled vehicle.
 It can reach high velocities and is extremely maneuverable.
 He uses concussion and incendiary Jack O'Lanterns, wraith-shaped smoke and gas-emitting bombs, bat shaped razor-edged throwing blades, and gloves woven with micro-circuited power conducting filaments which channel pulsed discharges of electricity.
 He wore a shoulder bag to carry his small, portable weaponry.

 Prior to his assassination, Ned Leeds wore the Hobgoblin's uniform and used the Goblin glider and equipment which included Jack O'Lantern bombs, razor bats and electrical shock gloves.
 However, he had no healing factor or superhuman strength.
-Following his ingesting the Goblin Formula and subsequent resurrection, Ned developed superhuman strength, speed, reflexes, and stamina as well as a low-level rapid healing factor, the latter of which allow him to survive otherwise fatal gunshot wounds.
-Wielding chaos magic following his training as a sorcerer under Baron Mordo, Ned's Hobgoblin is capable of sensing other magic users, as well as casting spells relating to flight, teleportation, time manipulation, elemental manipulation, and reality warping, using the latter skill to rewrite reality around Spider-Man and himself to make himself Sorcerer Supreme, before he is defeated by Spider-Man, although he is able to use his magic to fake his death in the aftermath, before returning years later under the guise of having been a "patsy for the 'real' Hobgoblin", free to resume his plans.
+Following his ingesting the Goblin Formula and subsequent resurrection, Leeds developed superhuman strength, speed, reflexes, and stamina as well as a low-level rapid healing factor, the latter of which allow him to survive otherwise fatal gunshot wounds.
+Wielding chaos magic following his training as a sorcerer under Baron Mordo, Leeds is capable of sensing other magic users, as well as casting spells relating to flight, teleportation, time manipulation, elemental manipulation, and reality warping.

 As the Hobgoblin, Phil Urich wears an orange Hobgoblin costume with wings on the back that allow him to fly without the use of a Goblin glider and he took the Hobgoblin mask as his own.
 He uses the traditional Pumpkin Bombs all Green Goblins and Hobgoblins before him have used, but he also has a new flaming sword.
 He still retains his "Lunatic Laugh" and he also has superhuman strength, speed, durability, stamina, reflexes and senses, and enhanced intellect.
 For unknown reasons, he no longer needs his Goblin mask to activate this power.
 With the help of Reverbium, his "Lunatic Laugh" was able to cause a building to collapse.

-Alternative versions
+Other versions

+Various alternate universe versions of Hobgoblin have appeared throughout the character's publication history.